DebasishPH/MIT-Team12/README.md

 1. Fork the Project
 2. Create your Feature Branch
 3. Commit your Changes
-4. Push to the Branc
+4. Push to the Branch
 5. Open a Pull Request

 <!-- CONTACT -->